uilicious/english-compiler/README.md

 ![CLI example of building all spec file](./notes/imgs/CLI-build-all.png)

+If you want to really check, that it buidls the file feel free to delete the src directory, and run the build process.

 ## Demo 2 : Larger java class

 This is an example for a java class, which would have been too large, and goes beyond 4000+ tokens once you include the spec and code comments.